oracle-livelabs/database/23cfree/js-generic-functions/functions.md

     - `string2obj(string)` returns a JavaScript object
     - `object2String(object)` returns a string

     A PL/SQL function is the best fit.
 You can either create stand-alone functions like you did in lab 1, or as demonstrated in this case you can group the functions in a PL/SQL package.
-Using the syntax diagrams from step 1 you can create the call specification as follows:
+Using the syntax diagrams from task 1 you can create the call specification as follows:

     ```sql
     <copy>